-Hertelendy Vineyards (pronounced ‘HUR-tuh-LEN-dee’) was founded by proprietor Ralph Hertelendy; his inaugural release was from 2013.
-His parents immigrated from Hungary to the United States and settled in the Oakland area of the San Francisco Bay Area.
 Ralph is not the first of his family involved in wine.
 Ralph’s great Uncle, Gábor Hertelendy made wine in the small town of Badacsony in the hills on the north shore of Lake Balaton in Hungary where he grew several varieties, providing his white wines to the local cooperative.
 He grew the very unique Kéknyelű, a Hungarian white wine that is unable to self-pollinate – rather this variety requires both male and female plants.
 This is an economic hardship as vintners need twice the number of vines to produce half the normal yield.

-During one of the annual wine tasting events promoting local producers, held in the center of Badacsony at Hableány (the headquarters for Laposa, a local family-owned winery), we were told there was only one hectare of Kéknyelű in 1990 and today there are slightly more than 40 hectares planted in the region.
+During one of the annual wine tasting events promoting local producers, held in the center of Badacsony at Hableány (the headquarters for Laposa, a local family-owned winery), we were told there was only one hectare of Kéknyelű in 1990; today there are slightly more than 40 hectares planted in the region.
 Unfortunately, due to its very limited production, wines from this variety are not available internationally.
 Based on our limited tastings of this wine, in its youth it is crisp, refreshing and features citrus like qualities – but with merely a few years of age, it dramatically can change and develop additional complexities in the bottle.

 Several other attractions are located within walking distance or a short drive including small restaurants and wine tasting rooms.
-Continuing for a very short way up the road from the Hertelendy Memorial Szedgedy Roza Haz Museum is a small parking lot with a short trail leading to a prominent historical rock called Rozsako (Rose Stone, known for its romantic properties) and a picturesque view of Lake Balaton and the surrounding hillsides.
+Continuing for a very short way up the road from the Hertelendy Memorial Szedgedy Roza Haz Museum is a small parking lot with a short trail leading to a prominent historical rock called Rozsako (Rose Stone), known for its romantic characteristics and a picturesque view of Lake Balaton and the surrounding hillsides.
 One can also access several other trails here including to the Stairs of Death, a steep rocky section of the trail and the nearby Hertelendy Memorial, a stone and marble monument dedicated to Hungarian politician, Ferenc Hertelendy (1859-1919).
 The plaque, written in Hungarian, roughly translates to: “Ferenc Hertelendy, who was the subordinate of the Hungarian association of Hungarian farmers and the alliance of Lake Balaton, which did a lot in terms of the construction of the northern railway line, which opened the northern shore of Lake Balaton to the development of tourism.”

 See our photographs at the end of this review based on our personal visits, to some of these places and spaces connected to Ralph’s heritage in Hungary and Slovakia.

 When one meets Ralph, one soon notices his passion, attention to detail and creativity.
-He admits it took him about a year and a half to design one of his labels – based off of an image of the original Hertelendy Coat of Arms found in Budapest.
+He admits it took him about a year and a half to design one of his labels which he based off of an image of the original Hertelendy Coat of Arms found in Budapest.
 And another 6 months to get the exact border of his label designed to his exacting expectations.
 He is as equally detailed when it comes to the wine making side of the business.

-Phillip consults for the Hertelendy red wines and Ralph makes the Chardonnay at a custom crush winery in south Napa.
-Interestingly, this particular winery sits on a fairly solid base of bedrock and remarkably Ralph lost no wines during the Napa earthquake of 2014 (despite being in a winery that stacks 6 barrels high).
-Nearby wineries located on different soil types suffered major losses as this part of Napa was hit particular hard due to its proximity to the epicenter further south.
+Interestingly, the former winery where Ralph used to make his wine sits on a fairly solid base of bedrock and remarkably no Hertelendy wines were lost during the Napa earthquake of 2014, despite being in a cellar that stacks their barrels six high.
+Nearby wineries located on different soil types suffered major losses as this part of Napa Valley was hit particular hard due to its proximity to the epicenter further south.
+Hertelendy uses both French and Hungarian oak barrels to age all their reds.
+Ralph describes Hungarian oak as the tuba or piccolo in his oak profile; you want to use it, but not overuse it.

 Oak Barrel Winecraft, Berkeley